Star Wars original trilogy: Critical response

 The original Star Wars film was released in the summer of 1977 to critical acclaim and was a huge summer blockbuster, surpassing Jaws (1975), until 1982 when it was surpassed by E.T. the Extra-Terrestrial.
 The following year, it won six out of its eleven nominations at the 50th Academy Awards.
 The success of the first film led to it becoming a pop cultural phenomenon spawning countless TV spin-offs, video games, films and a multi-merchandising empire.
-It was then proceeded by two installments, The Empire Strikes Back (1980) and Return of the Jedi (1983), which were also both very successful, with the former's climax, where Vader says that he is Luke's father, becoming one of the most iconic plot twists in motion picture history.
+It was followed by two installments, The Empire Strikes Back (1980) and Return of the Jedi (1983), which were also both very successful, with the former's climax, where Vader says that he is Luke's father, becoming one of the most famous plot twists in motion picture history.

 The original trilogy was praised for its groundbreaking visual and sound effects, John Williams' music, writing, characters and concept.
 Star Wars and The Empire Strikes Back are considered by many to be among the greatest movies ever made, while Return of the Jedi was well-received but not considered to be on par with its predecessors.